 - Credit reference agencies, our insurance broker, compliance partners and other sub-contractors for the purpose of assessing your suitability for a role where this is a condition of us entering into a contract with you.

 We will disclose your personal information to third parties:

-• If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, and other agreements; or to protect the rights, property, or safety of Corriculo Ltd, our customers, or others.
+- If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or other agreements; or to protect the rights, property, or safety of Corriculo Ltd, our customers, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

 The lawful basis for the third party processing will include:

 - Their own legitimate interests in processing your personal data, in most cases to fulfil their internal resourcing needs;

 - Satisfaction of their contractual obligations to us as our data processor;